Overview

 - What is the total amount being held for customers today?

-Alt + I
+Alt + I for Windows).

-- Title — a short, clear name (e.g., “Monthly transaction volume”).
+Start by giving your insight context:- Title — a short, clear name (e.g., “Monthly transaction volume”).

 - Description (optional) — explain what this insight shows so others can understand its purpose.

-Select visualization
+Step 2: Select visualization

-- Bar chart, line chart, area chart for graphical representation.
+Choose how you want to display the data:- Bar chart, line chart, area chart for graphical representation.

 - Table view or text display for showing raw numbers.